 List of cafes, coffee shops, restaurants open daytime during Ramadan in Dubai

 TL;DR version - go to DIFC.
-Easy access by metro (Emirates Towers station, not Financial Center station), free underground car parking for 2 hrs, good selection of restaurants and cafes open during the day.
-Most or all shopping malls won't have anywhere you can sit and eat or drink during the day (Mall of the Emirates is usually one exception - if you go to the hotel restaurants at the Ski Dubai end).
+Easy access by metro (Emirates Towers station, not Financial Center station), free underground car parking for 1 hr (free all day during weekends), good selection of restaurants and cafes open during the day.
+Most or all shopping malls won't have anywhere you can sit and eat or drink during the day (Mall of the Emirates is one exception if you go to the hotel restaurants at the Ski Dubai end).
 Some malls will have a few food court outlets open for takeaways only.
-McDonalds, Starbucks, Tim Hortons, KFC, Hardees, etc will be open for drivethru and walk in takeaways in a few locations.
+McDonalds, Starbucks, Tim Hortons, KFC, Hardees, etc will be open for drivethru and walk in takeaways in many locations.

 Year of validity in brackets, will be updated if information supplied, don't count on outlets being open during current Ramadan even if they were previously.

 Food and drink outlets open during the day during Ramadan will not always be obvious, to be discreet, not because it's illegal - a special licence is needed from the Dubai Municipality to operate for dine-in during daylight hours in Ramadan (costs about AED 5,000 or AED 10,000 in 2010?).

 Some places (very few actually, we only found one or two) might let you consume takeaways on the premises even if closed for normal dine-in, but we don't want to name them specifically since we're not sure if that's legal or not.

 No alcoholic drinks served anywhere in Dubai before 8pm during Ramadan 2013 (except airside after customs and immigration at Dubai Airport).

 - Asha's (2013) (Indian restaurant) - Wafi Center Pyramids, open 1230-1500 and 1930-2400, tel +971-4-3244100.